26sramirez6/ekcc/README.txt

 Please note input-file has to end with .ek.
 -
 -h | -?
 For help/useful message.
--v		// To be done.
-Verbose mode.
+-v		Verbose mode
--O		// To be done.
-For optimizations.
+-O		Add optimizations
 -emit-ast	To output AST in .yaml format
--emit-llvm	// To be done
+-emit-llvm	Output llvm
 -o 		Output <output-file> <input-file>
+-jit		run in jit mode

 We have included our own test-suite that runs through several sample input files located in "tests/" and checks the return codes and error message print outs.